Pomegranate Health

 Ep79: Melanoma vs the Double-Edged Sword

 Immunotherapy has revolutionised care for patients with advanced melanoma but it’s not possible to identify responders in advance.
-In this podcast we explore the challenging conversations with patients around expectations for prognosis and some of the serious toxicities.
-We also discuss how the risk-benefit equation changes for melanomas diagnosed at an earlier stage.
+We explore conversations with patients around expectations for prognosis and toxicity.

 Ep78: The Advocate’s Journey

 The three word mission statement of the RACP is Educate - Advocate – Innovate.
-In this podcast we hear from passionate physicians who have taken up a public health cause.
-Also we learn how the College can help to develop policies around such issues and advocate for them to those in power.
+In this podcast we hear from physicians who have taken up a cause, and how the College can help amplify the message.

 Ep77: Deciding with Children